theowlseye/theowlseye.github.io/README.md

 * Ok I got really excited about D3 and then I discovered tranisitions and transforms and started doing more with animations than data and D3 stands for data driven documents so clearly my program was going into a different direction than what the D3 library is for.
 * Now I am bringing in the SGAP library which is a library for animations and it is AMAZING! honestly all both of these libraries are amazing when did javascript become so amazing?
 * I also added a Git client on my IPAD called "Working copy"  now I can code on my desktop and on my IPAD and pretend I am a two person team

+##Fighter DB Project

+The Fighter Database is to keep track of the fighters for 3soteric

+* I will need to read from a postgres database